EvolvingSysadmin/Shellshock/README.md

 ## Use Case

 The Shellshock vulnerability should only be exploited in a research environment.
-Running the Shellshock exploit enables researches to become better acquainted with common vulnerabilities that should be remediated.
+Running the Shellshock exploit enables researchers to become better acquainted with common vulnerabilities that should be remediated.
 Exploiting the Shellshock vulnerability in a research environment can help users become acquainted with penetration testing tools and methods.

 ## Prerequisites